 - BS, Telecommunications Engineering, Hunan Normal University, Sep.
 2006 ~ Jun.
 2010

-Dr. Wenjie Che received his Ph.D degree from the Department of Electrical and Computer Engineering at the University of New Mexico in 2016.
+Dr. Wenjie Che received his Ph.D. degree from the Department of Electrical and Computer Engineering at the University of New Mexico in 2016.
 He was the recipient of the best hardware demo award (2nd place) among 26 research groups at the IEEE International Symposium on Hardware Oriented Security and Trust (HOST) 2017.
 Dr. Che has (co)-authored 20+ papers in prestigious peer-reviewed conferences and journals such as ICCAD, HOST, FCCM and IEEE Transactions on VLSI.
-He holds several Provisionals that are licensed by Enthentica Inc. Dr. Che has served as the session chair for ICCAD 2019 and a reviewer for prestigious journals and conferences including IEEE Transactions on VLSI, IEEE Transactions on CAD, IEEE Transactions on IFS, HOST, DATE.
+He holds several Provisionals that are licensed by Enthentica Inc. Dr. Che has served as the hardware demo chair in the organization committee and as a TPC member of the HOST 2022 conference, and a session chair for ICCAD 2019.
+He has been a reviewer for prestigious journals and conferences including IEEE Transactions on VLSI, IEEE Transactions on CAD, IEEE Transactions on IFS, HOST, DATE.
 He is a member of IEEE.

-Hardware Security and Trust, Physically Unclonable Functions, Embedded System Security, Machine Learning and Model Building, Hardware Software Co-Design, Design for Test
+Hardware Security and Trust, Hardware Software Co-Design, Physically Unclonable Functions, Embedded System Security, Artificial Intelligence Security

-New class “EE 458/558: Hardware Security and Trust” will be offered Fall 2019!
+New class “EE 458/558: Hardware Security and Trust” will be offered each Spring semester!
 Senior undergraduate students and graduate students are welcome to register!
 Please refer to the course flyer for more information: Hardware_Security_and_Trust_Flyer_Fall_2019.pdf